Thomas, Lord of Coucy: Death

-After his victory at Crecy, Louis VI pressed his advantage and continued his march to the castle of Nogent.
-An anonymous man came to Louis VI as he approached and told the king that the castle was overrun with wicked and unfaithful men.
-More shocking was his story of the fate of the commune of Laon—the man claimed that Thomas' men had burned it, and several other holy places, to the ground when they burned the rest of the city.
+After his victory at Crecy, Louis VI continued his march to the castle of Nogent.
+An unknown man came to Louis VI as he approached and told the king that the castle was overrun with wicked and unfaithful men.
+The man claimed that Thomas' men had burned Laon, and several other holy places, to the ground.
 He claimed that nearly all of the noble men of the city had "suffered martyrdom because they were true to their faith and defended their lord the bishop."
-These faithless men had even gone so far as to put the Bishop Gaudin to death and left his naked body on the open road so that it would be fed on by the beasts.
+These men had even gone so far as to put the Bishop Gaudin to death and left his naked body on the open road so that it would be fed on by animals.
 All of this, according to the man, had been orchestrated by Thomas of Marle in order to attack and hold this tower.

-Furiously Louis VI attacked the castle of Nogent, releasing all of the subjects in prison and punishing the followers of Thomas.
+Louis VI attacked the castle of Nogent, releasing all of the subjects in prison and punishing the followers of Thomas.
 He commanded that any disloyal man he came upon would be fastened to a gibbet and left as food "for the greed of kites, crows, and vultures."

 Once Louis VI had taken these two castles, he returned the domains of the monastery of St. John and continued his campaign against disloyal knights and lords.
 To ensure that Thomas of Marle would gain nothing from his violent and faithless attacks, Louis decreed that none of the heirs of Thomas would ever hold lordship over these cities.

 Louis VI continued to press his advantage against Thomas by leading a host of men directly to the center of Thomas' power at Coucy.
 This action was spurred on by a number of bishops and notable men of France, most prominently the distinguished Count Ralph of Vermandois.
 Encouraged by his religious fervor and the revenge he wished to bestow on behalf of the church, Louis VI ignored reports of ambushes and the strength of Thomas' holdings in Coucy.